-- + As the company begins 2019, it expects sulfur dioxide (SO2) emissions to be lower by nearly 90 percent, nitrogen oxide (NOx) to be lower by nearly 75 percent, carbon dioxide (CO2) to be lower by approximately 40 percent and mercury emissions by 80 percent. - + OG&E's generation profile balances the long term price volatility of natural gas with the stability of coal prices to provide for a more stable cost to all of OG&E's customers and to maintain the economic well-being of our growing state.
+- + Sulfur dioxide (SO2) emissions are lower by approximately 90%, nitrogen oxide (NOx) by approximately 75%, carbon dioxide (CO2) by over 40% and mercury emissions by 80% over 2005 levels. - + OG&E's generation profile balances the long term price volatility of natural gas with the stability of coal prices to provide for a more stable cost to all of OG&E's customers and to maintain the economic well-being of our growing state.
 This, along with our renewable energy generation and customer energy efficiency programs, supports our commitment to environmental stewardship, while upholding the company's commitment to delivering reliable, affordable, safe, and clean energy. - An estimated 1 million MWh of energy has been saved and nearly 1500 tons of NOx and SO2 emissions were avoided since 2008, due to customer energy efficiency programs.